omahs/docs-36/docs/tutorials/build-first-react.md

 Once the react app is running and you have your catalog dependency, the next step will be to setup the configuration:

 1. Donwload [Nevermined abi](http://artifacts-nevermined-rocks.s3.amazonaws.com/80001/public/contracts_v2.0.0.tar.gz) and store them in a folder named contracts in the public folder.
-These abis are the interface to iteract with Nevermined contracts deployed on the blockchain.
-Visit [ABI specification](https://docs.soliditylang.org/en/develop/abi-spec.html) to learn more about.
+These abis are the interface to interact with Nevermined contracts deployed on the blockchain.
+Visit [ABI specification](https://docs.soliditylang.org/en/develop/abi-spec.html) to learn more about it.
 2. Create a `config.ts` file and provide the Nevermined config as follow:

 :::tip

 For the `REACT_APP_NODE_URI` you can connect to a [QuickNode](https://www.quicknode.com/) or [Infura](https://infura.io/) puclic Node.
 Both services allow to connect your dApp to different blockchain networks.
-You will need to connect to iteract with Nevermined contracts.
+You will need to connect to interact with Nevermined contracts.

 :::